The official Government Right to Buy website

 When you buy your home, you take on some on-going costs and responsibilities that you might not have as a tenant.
 If you buy a leasehold property you will become responsible for service charges once you own your home.
 When major repairs and maintenance are needed in your block or surrounding areas (such as gardens or play areas), you’ll have to pay a share of the costs too.

-However you are protected from unexpected costs for the first 5 years.
+However you are protected from unexpected costs for the first five years.
 Service charge costs must be included in the offer notice (Section 125 letter) your landlord will send you.
-For the first 5 years, the amounts for repairs and improvements may only increase due to inflation, even if something unexpected needs doing.
+For the first five years, the amounts for repairs and improvements may only increase due to inflation, even if something unexpected needs doing.
 Service charges detailed in the offer notice include:

 If you have already received your offer notice and are unsure whether the service charge costs look reasonable, or are not sure about the terms and conditions of the lease, get advice – see below for details.

 If you own a leasehold, you may need permission from the freeholder (your current landlord) to make certain changes to your property.
 This should be set out in your lease.